BSN-Spartan/Data-Center-Gateway/README.md

 Create a user and configure Basic Auth:

 The username and password need to be configured into the operations and maintenance system, and will be used when the system requests the gateway microservice interface.

+Username: admin(custom) changes to Username: admin // this value can be defined by yourself

 ![image-20221111150227731](./image/consumer1.png)